chaseruskin/legoHDL/ROADMAP.md

 - [ ] cross check version tags with the hidden version.log (in case a legohdl tag was manually created by a user) -> delete the tag if not valid

 - [ ] allow users to edit/add a README to a market through command-line? or just open the market repository?

+- [ ] keep a extra file of the market urls to note when one changes through manual edit if it is still a valid remote

 - [ ] if an already existing profile's .prfl file gets changed, then needs to move to temp directory and have its folder renamed on next legohdl call